 It is not enough to forget the things of the past.
 We should think of things ahead.
 There are horizons over yonder.
 There is so much unconquered spiritual territory that we cannot waste time on past failures.
 We should invite God to push back our horizons.
 What would God do if we would let Him?
 The best is yet ahead for the child of God.
 The best and most fruitful years are yet before the spiritually dynamic person.

-The word “reaching forward” is an athletic term in the Greek meaning to sprint for the finish line.
+The word “reaching forward” is an athletic term in Greek, meaning to sprint for the finish line.
 It is a burst of effort to reach the goal first.
 Now that you have dealt with your guilt complex, sprint to the tape of a Christ-centered life.

 “Those things which are ahead” refers to those things ahead in your life.
 This does not refer to eternity.
 We do not drive for eternity.
 We contend to finish our lives in the winner’s box of glorifying Christ.